Federico-Conti/digital-forensics/assignement/filesystem/report1.md

     Total Sector Range: 0 - 6109
 ```

-The partition was identified as NTFS, confirming that the original system was likely Windows-based.
+Upon inspection of the mounted partition, a file named ps5.jpg was discovered.
+The file ps5.jpg is a valid JPEG image, confirming successful recovery of at least part of the original data stored prior to the reformatting attempt.

 ```bash
 dd if=console.dd of=ntfs.dd bs=512 skip=2048 count=6110